MINIMALISM AND TIME MANAGEMENT: HOW THE MINIMALIST LIFESTYLE CAN IMPROVE PRODUCTIVITY

 In the workplace, different projects, activities (and people!) also have different deadlines that compete with one another for your time and attention.

-- You won’t have excess tasks on your list that needn’t be there
+- You can remove excess tasks on your list that needn’t be there

-- You can easily see what’s most important and takes priority
+- You can more easily identify what’s most important and takes priority

-- You can see what needs to be done and when
+- You can decide what needs to be done and when

 By reducing our clutter, both the physical clutter around us and the mental clutter in our minds, we can find it easier to stay focused and avoid distraction.